Q: When and where will the Sunflower Ceremony be held?

 Q: How do I order invitations for my guests?

 A: Invitations can be ordered at the University Co-Op.
-To ensure that your announcements and invitations arrive in time, please order no later than Monday, April 29, 2013.
+It's recommended you order at least 2 weeks before graduation to ensure that your announcements and invitations arrive in time.
 Visit www.universitycoop.com for online order forms, or visit The Co-Op East.

 Q: What is the proper attire for graduates?